1 Introduction

 See Run a Mendix Docker Image for expected value formats.

-To create the secrets in Kubernetes we execute the following command:
+Create the secrets in Kubernetes by executing the following command:

 kubectl create -f mendix-app-secrets.yaml